Biocodings/sam-to-bam/index.md

                     The current directory is not on a fast device that you have (e.g., mounted at /fast), BAM_PAGEFILE=/fast/bf specifies
                     the fast device to be used for temporary files.

-### Convert the file format from SAM to BAM

-    $ build/samtools/samtools sam2bam -oout.bam in.sam

-_Preview of a new feature - processing multiple SAM files without a separate merge step (the performance will be improved in a future release)_

-    $ build/samtools/samtools sam2bam -oout.bam in1.sam in2.sam in3.sam ...

-Command-line options:

-    out.bam       output BAM file name
-    in.sam　　    input SAM file name

 ### Select alignments while converting the file format from SAM to BAM